hyperagon/hyperagon.github.io/content/projects/playcanvas/index.md

 or check my profile at [Playcanvas itself](https://playcanvas.com/user/hyperagon).

-I find it funny how the Editor only works on *Chromium* but playing it is faster on *Firefox*.
+I find it funny how the Editor only works on *Chromium* but playing it is faster on th3e *Firefox* browser.